What Is ODC — Offshore Software Development Center?

 - Branded cups

-The company’s brand glues the team together and increases developers’ commitment and job satisfaction.
+The company’s brand glues a team together and increases peoples’ commitment and job satisfaction.

 So, it’s highly recommended to incorporate some form of office branding like branded T-shirts, cups, caps, etc.

 Plan corporate and cultural activities with HR Manager

 - Benefit package for employees

 The work your team do in development center is only a part of their lives and being a part of the company’s corporate culture is what gives meaning and enriches their workplace experiences.
 It’s great to plan team buildings and pizza parties to get employees closer together.